 - Lau Kong as Yiu Siu Wing (饒兆榮).
 I swear he was supposed to be the main villain.
 The twist made his previous actions a lot more forgiving.
-And made the rest of us realized things aren’t always how they look.
+And made the rest of us realized things weren’t always how they looked.

 - Stanley Cheung as Ryan Yiu Ngai Suan (饒毅信).
 The player of the family.
 He sure was annoying.
 Always causing trouble.
 It wasn’t until near the end that he realized his wrong ways.

 - Lily Leung as Pauline Tse Hau Lin (謝巧蓮).
 She sure was easy.
 I meant like how she didn’t mind that MK was staying with them.
 If it was any other traditional women, they would react differently.
 I guess that broke the norm.
 She didn’t mind that Ah Mong wasn’t her real great-grandson either.
 Perhaps it was after all these years of living together and bonding.
 Yet it wasn’t like she wasn’t heartbroken with realizing how despicable the kid’s mother was.